 - Mistakes.
 While everyone makes mistakes from time to time, if a top performer begins to make mistakes repeatedly, even if small, it may be due to a lack of interest in the task or role.

 - Negativity.
-Given the many challenges facing today’s workforce with increased financial stress, health concerns and social unrest, it may be understandable if employees speak less positively than normal.
-However, if negativity becomes uncharacteristically frequent or severe, it may be a sign of an employee feeling hopeless or disheartened.
+Everyone has bad days, however, if negativity becomes uncharacteristically frequent or severe, it may be a sign of an employee feeling hopeless or disheartened.

 If you notice an employee approaching or experiencing burnout, the first step is to address it.
 Explain you’re noticing a change in mood and behavior and ask them if there is anything going on outside of work (or with their work) that is impacting them.
-While in the midst of the pandemic, employees are likely experiencing heightened stress due to health concerns, financial concerns and social unrest.
-However, don’t assume you know the reason.
-There are a number of other responsibilities that may be weighing on them, like working from home while caring for children or taking care of elders.
-The key is to ask them.
+Don’t assume you know the reason, ask.

 - Be flexible.
 Offer the accommodations you can, whether it be emotional support, more flexibility in their schedule or some time off, if appropriate.